sephiroth74/esp32-photo-frame/docs/WIFI.md

 **Chunked Upload Mechanism:**
 Images are transferred in 4096-byte chunks over the WebSocket connection.
 Each chunk is acknowledged by the device before the next chunk is sent, ensuring reliable delivery and allowing for progress tracking.
 This chunked approach prevents memory overflow on the ESP32 and provides resilience against connection interruptions.

-**Battery Conservation:**
-The system includes intelligent timeout mechanisms that automatically shut down the WiFi AP and WebSocket server when no client is connected or when transfers are idle.
-This preserves battery life while still providing a responsive user experience.

 ## Prerequisites